Skip to main content Skip to search Skip to main navigation

 Sources:

-1 NRV (nutrient reference value): Food Information Regulation LMIV (REGULATION (EU) No. 1169/2011 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL) - reference value for the indication on the packaging / can, not identical with the "daily requirement" according to the DGE!
+1 NRV (nutrient reference value): Food Information Regulation LMIV (REGULATION (EU) No. 1169/2011 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL) - reference value for the information on the packaging / can, not identical to the "daily requirement" according to the DGE!